rkwitt/rkwitt.github.io/index.md

 ## News

+- **July 2021**: Chris has left our group to work in industry - Thanks for all the great work over the years!

 - **May 2021**: One paper accepted (as long presentation) at [ICML '21](https://icml.cc/) (congrats Chris and Florian)

 - **Feb.
 2021**: Our new preprint *Dissecting Supervised Contrastive Learning* (joint work with F. Graf, C. Hofer and M. Niethammer) is available at [here](https://arxiv.org/abs/2102.08817)